top of page

 • Physician burnout - A mental condition experienced by overworked physicians affecting their performance.
 Studies (here and here) show that physicians with burnout make significantly more medical errors.
 Over 50% of physicians report burnout, and it's even more prevalent in primary care.

 • Decision fatigue - Accurately diagnosing disease and making important medical decisions requires a tremendous amount of cognitive effort.
-Too many decisions lead to an inability to make more decisions.
-For example, at the end of a busy day primary care doctors: prescribe unnecessary antibiotics and opioids, forget to offer vaccines, mammograms, and colonoscopies, and neglect to wash their hands
+Too many decisions leads to an inability to make more decisions.
+For example, at the end of a busy day primary care doctors: prescribe unnecessary antibiotics and opioids, forget to offer vaccines, mammograms, and colonoscopies, and neglect to wash their hands.

 • Premature closure - There is a tendency for doctors to anchor to a diagnosis.
 Once a diagnosis is made, they fail to continue considering reasonable alternatives.
 As an example, a patient who drinks a lot of alcohol develops pain above the belly button.
 The doctor diagnoses stomach ulcer and prescribes an acid medication.
 The pain does not respond to treatment so the doctor decides to order an endoscopy.
 However, he should have considered other diagnoses, such as pancreatitis - which is also caused by alcohol and presents similarly.

 • Obsolete medical knowledge - Accurate diagnosis and treatment rely on a solid knowledge base.
-However, medical knowledge grows at an exponential rate and becomes obsolete almost as fast as it is learned.
+However, medical knowledge grows at an exponential rate It becomes obsolete almost as fast as it is learned.
 The typical doctor has little time to update knowledge.
 Excessive stress and workloads leave very little time for much else but work.
-Most doctors become obsolete shortly after training is complete.
+Most doctors' knowledge probably becomes obsolete shortly after training is complete.

-• System errors - Errors are not always due to errors of an individual, but rather, due to the errors of a faulty system.
-Errors in the steps in between diagnosis and treatment.
-The result of poor commuication and lack of follow through.
+• System errors - Errors are not always due to the mistakes of an individual, but rather, due to the faults of a faulty system.
+Errors occur in the steps between diagnosis and treatment.
+The result of poor communication and lack of follow-through.
 For example, a doctor orders a mammogram.
-A suspicious lesion is found and the report is faxed to the office.
-However, it does not make its way to the doctors desk.
+A suspicious lesion is found, and the report is faxed to the office.
+However, it does not make its way to the doctor's desk.
 The patient, not hearing anything, assumes the results are negative.

 Concierge Medicine and accuracy

 The Concierge Model of practice provides the best opportunity to guarantee patients accuracy in medicine.
-With a practice limited to 300 patients, and two to four visits per day, I can address each source of error:
+With a practice limited to 300 patients, and two to four visits per day, I can address each of the above sources of error:

 • Physician burnout - My low volume of patients makes practice rewarding and enjoyable.
 A personal relationship with each one of my patients motivates me to solve their problems.
 I enjoy medicine more than the day I graduated.